virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 }
 ```

-While accessing containers via *cmd*, you receive all the required permissions and additionally can manage the main services with **sudo** commands of the following types (and others).
+While accessing a container via *cmd*, you receive all the required permissions and additionally can manage the main services with **sudo** commands of the following types (and others).
 ```no-highlight
 sudo /etc/init.d/jetty start
 sudo /etc/init.d/mysql stop